We teach clients how to treat us. We set the tone and the boundaries of the relationship. Disrespectful clients should not be tolerated.

 I don’t know about you, but I didn’t go to law school to be miserable as a lawyer.
 I don’t mind challenging clients much of the time, but no client is worth my peace of mind.

-Circling back to my story, once I decided to disengage from this client, I respectfully closed out their file, sent them copies of the documents they might need to continue to pursue these matters on his own, and wished them well.
+Circling back to my story, once I decided to disengage from this rude client, I respectfully closed out their file, sent them copies of the documents they might need to continue to pursue these matters on their own, and wished them well.
 (Note: Be sure to follow your jurisdiction’s rules when declining or terminating representation.)

 I wasn’t angry — it was a matter-of-fact thing I had to do.
 I have better things to do with my energy, like work on other projects and for other clients, than to be angry with this person.